carlhenrikrolf/microtonOS/README.md

 ![Harmonic table](resources/harmonic_table.svg)

 ⚫🟠 **Wicki–Hayden.**
 $d=3$ is the Wicki--Hayden layout.
 For calculations, see below.
-The Wicki--Hayden layout is used in concertinas although it was originally designed for the bandoneón (popular in Argentine tango).
+The Wicki–Hayden layout is used in concertinas although it was originally designed for the bandoneón (popular in Argentine tango).
 The bandoneón typically uses a non-isomorphic layout that is different between the left and right hands as well as whether the instrument is squeezed or dragged.
 Life is short so we will ignore such complex layouts.

 ![Wicki--Hayden](resources/wicki-hayden_tilted.svg)